 Q - "I have knee and back problems and have problems bending.
 Is there alot of stretching, bending and standing in the practice of Yoga Nidra?"

 Yoga Nidra has become very popular with all age groups.
-I also work with homebound clients dealing with chronic illness.
-It is very rewarding to receive positive feedback from clients who have struggled with severe insomnia.
 This practice allows your body to receive restorative sleep benefits without having to take sleep medications.
 That is a powerful benefit as well.

 Q - "What is the difference between Yoga Nidra and Hypnosis?"